Repayments on a £400,000 Mortgage

 Broadly speaking there are three different types available:

-• Fixed-rate mortgages: These types of mortgages make budgeting easier as you tie in a fixed rate for a fixed term so you know exactly what your monthly payments will be for a number of years (usually between two and five).
+• Fixed-rate mortgages: These types of mortgages make budgeting easier as you tie in a fixed rate for a fixed term so you know exactly what your monthly payments will be for several years (usually between two and five).

 • Variable rate mortgages: As the name suggests, these types of mortgages have rates that can vary rather than remain fixed.
 As such they can be slightly more risky than a fixed-rate mortgage but can result in lower monthly repayments during the term.
 Types of variable rates include tracker mortgages (see below), discounted rate mortgages and standard variable rate (SVR) mortgages.